Why your eCommerce website has a high bounce rate – and what to do about it

 We find that especially for companies with larger catalogues, search is a key part of their customer journey – up to 30% of eCommerce site visitors will use internal site search, and not only that, but those that do are 2-3x more likely to convert into customers.
 The reason for this is pretty simple – for a customer who knows what they want, it’s easier to find particular products or ranges through the search rather than using navigation – especially with a retailer who has a huge product catalogue.
 Ensuring your site search works correctly, regularly checking it returns relevant results, and even upgrading to an AI-based system like Live Search from Adobe could be an investment that directly increases your conversion rate, while making the purchase process smoother for your customers.

 4. Your UX is bad, or just plain annoying

-Few things will make users dip out of a page faster than immediately being bombarded with pop-up surveys, email subscribe buttons, and chat boxes – and the problem can be even worse on mobile devices, especially if coupled with menu layout issues, or difficulty finding commonly used features like the search box.
+Few things will make users bounce off an eCommerce site faster than immediately being bombarded with pop-up surveys, email subscribe buttons, and chat boxes – and the problem can be even worse on mobile devices, especially if coupled with menu layout issues, or difficulty finding commonly used features like the search box.